 What to watch

-The test now is delivery: tax collections must actually reach the 1.49 trillion birr projection in an economy where inflation remains punishing.
+The test now is delivery.
+Tax collections must actually reach the 1.49 trillion birr projection in an economy where inflation remains punishing.
 Any shortfall would force new borrowing or spending cuts.

-Ethiopia is simultaneously building out capital markets, with the young Ethiopian Securities Exchange giving domestic savings a channel into the formal economy.
+Ethiopia is also building out capital markets, with the young Ethiopian Securities Exchange giving domestic savings a channel into the formal economy.
 Mega-projects such as the planned Bishoftu airport, Africa’s largest, will test how far a tax-financed budget can stretch.

 How big is Ethiopia’s 2026/27 federal budget?